Skip to main content

 Specify:

-6. Wait for the message confirming that the OS image has been uploaded to the server and the VNC server has started:
+6. Wait for the message stating that the OS image has been uploaded to the server and the VNC server is running:

 VM has been created!